The final Business Interaction Vouchers call is now open. Closing date: 2 March 2018.

 Previously Awarded Projects

-FoodWasteNet has funded 16 Business Interaction Vouchers and helped 15 industrial partners to explore getting more value from a wide range of food processing wastes and co-products.
-The projects looked at at feedstocks including: blackcurrant skins, beetroot, potato, mushrooms, coffee grounds, rapeseed cake and bread from the sandwich industry.
+FoodWasteNet has funded 19 Business Interaction Vouchers in 17 universities and helped 16 industrial partners to explore getting more value from a wide range of food processing wastes and co-products.
+The projects looked at at feedstocks including: blackcurrant and blackberry skins, beetroot, potato, other root vegetables, mushrooms, coffee grounds, rapeseed cake and bread from the sandwich industry.
 Potential products included: food ingredients & flavours, prebiotics, polyphenolic compounds and biofuels.
 Details of funded projects are available to download:

-We started funding BIV projects in 2014 and we are now beginning to compile short profile/case studies to highlight the outputs and impacts of these projects.
+We started funding BIV projects in 2014 and we are compiling short profile/case studies to highlight the outputs and impacts of these projects.
 You can read our first here from Dr Ana Winters and Dr Sonia Heaven.

 Dr Ana Winters - Sonication Enhanced Recovery of Anthocyanins from Blackcurrant Waste